-Accordingly, the Commission is presently comprised of the following members, with the following terms1:
+The Commission is presently comprised of the following members, with the following terms1:

-Susann G. Mark, Chair-Term expires, July 1, 2019

-Daniel E. Chaika, Vice-Chair-Term expires, February 4, 2019

-Jose Batista-Term expires, February 4, 2018

-Vanessa Crum-Term expires, February 4, 2017

-Elsa Duré-Term expires, February 5, 2018

-Ethan Gyles-Term expires, February 5, 2017

-M. Zachary Mezera-Term expires, February 5, 2019
+Susann G. Mark, Chair-Term expires, July 1, 2019 Tony Affigne-Term expires, February 4, 2019 Jose Batista-Term expires, February 4, 2018 Vanessa Crum-Term expires, February 4, 2017 Dawn Robertson-Term expires, February 5, 2021 M. Zachary Mezera-Term expires, February 5, 2019 Vacant (resignation of Elsa Dure)-Term expires, February 5, 2018

-1In accordance with Section 17-33(i)(1)(b), members of the Providence Ethics Commission serve four-year terms, except that the first members appointed by the Mayor and the City Council serve two-year terms, and the second members appointed by the Mayor and the City Council serve three-year terms.
+1In accordance with Section 17-33(i)(1)(b), members of the Commission serve four-year terms, except for the first members appointed by the Mayor and the City Council, who serve two-year terms, and the second members appointed by the Mayor and the City Council, who serve three-year terms.
 This schedule for staggering terms is reflected in the terms of the current membership.

-COMMISSION DUTIES AND POWERS
+COMMISSION DUTIES AND POWERS:

-The primary duties and powers of the Commission are to render advisory opinions, investigate allegations of violations of the Providence Code of Ethics, and work in collaboration with the Municipal Integrity Officer to provide education, training, and guidance to employees and officials with respect to their ethical obligations.
-Section 17-33(i)(2)(a),(b), and (f).
+The primary duties and powers of the Commission are to render advisory opinions, investigate allegations of violations of the Providence Code of Ethics, and work in collaboration with the MIO to provide education, training, and guidance to employees and officials with respect to their ethical obligations.
+Section 17-33(i)(2) (a),(b), and (f).